pocomane/brewed-in-the-apocalypse/bita.md

 scenarist should always give a lot of details about the danger of a situation,

 ```
-Alice - Anne tryies to blind the dragon with her sword.
+Alice - Anne tries to blind the dragon with her sword.

 Scenarist - I do not think it could be so simple.
 To do it, you have first to
 go close to him avoiding the flame, than you have to climb on the dragon's back.
 Then you have to reach the head without falling down.
 Than you have to hit
 the eye, maybe multiple times.
 They are at least 4 rolls, if anyone is a
 failure you have to restart... and obviously you can get harms, loose weapons,
 etc, at every stage.
-Obiviously this is just a suggestion, maybe you can find a
+Obviously this is just a suggestion, maybe you can find a
 better plan.

 Alice - Actually I like it.
 OK, LET'S START.